Site icon Frontline Education

 Cultivate a positive school culture

 Establishing a school culture where teachers feel they have a voice and are being listened to creates a better environment for student growth and achievement.
-Keep in mind this doesn’t just happen by checking off a list and saying, “Okay, we did it!”
-Cultivating a positive school culture is an ongoing process.
-Remember, teacher appreciation isn’t confined to one week — it’s important to remind your teachers they are supported year-round:
+Keep in mind this doesn’t just happen by checking a box; rather, it’s an ongoing process in which you can:

 Offer Employee Assistance Programs